 Dental disease in dogs

 Poor dental care doesn’t just affect their mouths; the bacteria generated by dental disease could eventually enter your dog’s bloodstream and potentially damage their heart, liver or kidneys.
-So, as a loving owner, what do you need to look out for to protect your pet’s pearly whites?
+So, as a loving owner, what do you need to look out for to protect your dog’s pearly whites?

 Plaque